-This procedure should not be performed on skin with active acne as it will irritate the area, causing more inflammation and possibly spread bacteria.
+This procedure should not be performed on skin with active acne as it will irritate the area, causing more inflammation and possibly spreading bacteria.

 Retinoids are by-products of vitamin A. They are one of the oldest over-the-counter skincare ingredients.
 They have a small molecular structure, which allows them to penetrate deep into the layers of the skin below the epidermis and deal with hyperpigmentation.